babakmoazzez/VRPTW_Heuristic/README.md

 Max capacity for all cars = 3 passengers

+We assume that at the begining, all cars are at the origin (0,0).

 The heuristic is very simple: we pick a ticket and try to insert it into the route of a car that has already been used.
 If it is not possible, then we will use a  new car and insert the ticket into the route of that car.